birrulwldain/Spectroscopic-Analyzer/README.md

 ### Basic Workflow

-1. **Load Data**: "Load Folder" or "Load File" to select `.asc` spectroscopic data
+1. **Load Data**: Use "Load Folder" or "Load File" to select .asc spectroscopic data
-2. **Preprocess**: "Preprocess" to normalize and apply baseline correction
+2. **Preprocess**: Click "Preprocess" to normalize and apply baseline correction
-3. **Predict**: "Predict" to run element detection
+3. **Predict**: Click "Predict" to run element detection
 4. **Inspect**: Drag on main plot to zoom into regions of interest
-5. **Export**: "Export Scientific Plot" for publication-ready figures
+5. **Export**: Click "Export Scientific Plot" for publication-ready figures

 ---

-## Training & HPC Pipeline (Reproducibility)
+## Reproducibility & Training

-The full training and evaluation workflow used in the paper is implemented via the scripts in the `scripts/` directory.
-These scripts are **not required** to run the GUI, but are provided for reproducibility and for users who want to retrain or extend the model.
+For step-by-step instructions on reproducing the training and evaluation results from the paper, see **[REPRODUCE.md](REPRODUCE.md)**.

-### Core Scripts (Training & Evaluation)
+### Core Scripts Summary

-- `scripts/train.py`
-  Training pipeline for the Informer-based multi-element LIBS classifier.
-It loads pre-generated synthetic LIBS spectra (Saha–Boltzmann based), trains a 2-layer Informer encoder (default configuration as reported in the paper), and saves model checkpoints.

-- `scripts/eval.py`
-  Evaluation pipeline for a trained model.
-It loads a trained checkpoint, runs inference on the evaluation split, and computes multi-label metrics such as accuracy, Hamming loss, and F1-score.
-This script is used to derive the **per-element precision/recall/F1 table** (Table `perf_detail` in the paper).
-Results can be further exported (e.g. to CSV/Excel) from this script.

-- `scripts/check.py`
-  Dataset integrity checker for the HDF5 datasets used for training and evaluation.
-It verifies that all expected elements and splits are present and that tensor shapes are consistent.
-This script is useful when preparing or debugging large synthetic datasets.

-### HPC-Oriented Scripts (Mahameru / Cluster BRIN)

-The following scripts were written for running large-scale synthetic data generation and training on a GPU cluster (e.g. BRIN's Mahameru cluster).
-They may require adaptation of paths and scheduler directives on other systems.

-- `scripts/planner.py`
-  Job planner for HPC runs.
-Generates a list of simulation or training jobs (e.g. combinations of plasma parameters, compositions, noise levels) to be dispatched to the cluster scheduler.

-- `scripts/job.py`
-  Per-node worker script intended to run on each HPC node.
-It consumes a planned job configuration, generates or processes LIBS spectra for that job, and writes partial results (e.g. HDF5 shards).

-- `scripts/job.sh`
-  SLURM batch submission script used on BRIN's Mahameru cluster.
-It configures resources (partition, CPUs, memory, walltime), activates the appropriate Conda environment, and then calls `job.py` with a specific JSON chunk (e.g. `combinations-<suffix>-<chunk>.json`) to produce a corresponding HDF5 shard (e.g. `dataset-<suffix>-<chunk>.h5`).
-This script is **cluster-specific** and should be adapted (paths, `#SBATCH` directives, environment activation) for other HPC systems.

-- `scripts/merge.py`
-  Merge utility for combining multiple HDF5 shards produced by `job.py` into a single consolidated dataset file (with `train/`, `validation/`, and `test` splits).
-This merged dataset is then used as input to `scripts/train.py`.

-- `scripts/map.py` and `scripts/conv.py`
-  Helper scripts for mapping, conversion, or reshaping datasets and labels between different intermediate formats.
-These are mainly internal research tools; they are **not required** to reproduce the main results of the paper, but are useful when regenerating datasets from raw simulation outputs.

-> **Note:** The HPC scripts (`planner.py`, `job.py`, `job.sh`, `merge.py`) were originally tailored to a specific cluster environment and may contain assumptions about file system layout, job scheduling, or data locations.
-When porting them to a different cluster, adapt the scheduler directives and paths accordingly.
+The `scripts/` directory contains:

+- **train.py** — Train the Informer model using all default hyperparameters from the paper
+- **eval.py** — Evaluate trained model and generate per-element metrics table (matching Table perf_detail in paper)
+- **check.py** — Verify dataset integrity before training
+- **planner.py, job.py, merge.py** — Generate synthetic LIBS spectra via Saha–Boltzmann equations

+For HPC cluster deployments (tested on BRIN's Mahameru cluster):
+- **job.sh** — SLURM job submission script (requires adaptation for other clusters)
+- **run.sh, run-eval.sh, job-merge.sh** — Local execution wrappers

+For complete documentation of all scripts, see **[scripts/README.md](scripts/README.md)**.

 ---